-The decision maker must check to make sure all relevant information has been included in the referral - especially evidence of the pre-referral team leader case conference.
-This must be noted in 'Claimant history'.
+The Decision Maker must check to make sure all relevant information has been included in the referral, especially evidence of the pre-referral site leader case conference.
+This should be noted in 'Claimant history'.

-If it cannot be confirmed that a pre-referral team leader case conference has been undertaken, the decision maker must cancel and return the referral.
+If it cannot be confirmed that a pre-referral site leader case conference has been undertaken, the Decision Maker must cancel and return the referral.

-Decision maker team leader check
+Decision Maker site leader check

-If the decision maker considers that a sanction is appropriate, a case conference must be held between the decision maker and their team leader.
-This is to determine if (in the particular circumstances of that case) the correct course of action is to apply a sanction.
+If the Decision Maker considers a sanction is appropriate, a case conference must be held between the Decision Maker and their site leader.
+This is to determine if, in the particular circumstances of that case, the correct course of action is to apply a sanction.

-It may be necessary to also contact the work coach - for example, when new information becomes available.
+It may be necessary to also contact the work coach, for example, when new information becomes available.

 The outcome of the case conference must be recorded in 'Claimant history'.